aetperf/aetperf.github.io/_posts/2022-10-21-Forward-and-reverse-star-representation-of-a-digraph.md

     edge weights: [6.
 3. 2.]

-What if we want to loop over all the vertices and get the associated outgoing edges:
+It is also easy to loop over all the vertices and get the associated outgoing edges:

 ```python